-- State CCI, it is being applied to the 20 Hz SWH estimates from WHALES and then these resultant values are used to produce 1 Hz data. - II.
+- I. For some GDRs the correction is only provided at 1 Hz and therefore tabulated against the 1 Hz values of SWH; for others it is available at 20Hz.
+Within the Sea State CCI, it is being applied to the 20 Hz SWH estimates from WHALES and then these resultant values are used to produce 1 Hz data. - II.
 A retracker applied to noisy waveform data may sometimes lead to 20 Hz estimates below 0 m.
 These are valid and should be corrected as for slightly positive values before generating 1 Hz values.
 The correction value in the lowest SWH bin (0.00-0.10 m) should be used for negative SWH estimates - III.
 There is an expectation that the correction error would tend to a constant value for large values of SWH.
 This is clearly the case for Jason-1, Jason-2, Jason-3 and Envisat.
 The GDR-derived corrections for AltiKa and CryoSat-2 appear to be still increasing (becoming less negative) between 8 and 12 m.
 For implementation within the Sea State CCI, we set the corrections for each instrument to be constant above 13 m, using the last value in the LUT (13.00-13.10 m).

-Figure 3.1: The PTR corrections for the 6 LRM altimeters used in the Sea State CCI v2.
+Figure 4.1: The PTR corrections for the 6 LRM altimeters used in the Sea State CCI v2 and v3.

-Figure 3.2: For Envisat, the PTR corrections on the GDRs also vary with sigma0 (coloured lines correspond to mean SWH correction at intervals of 1 dB.
+Figure 4.2: For Envisat, the PTR corrections on the GDRs also vary with sigma0 (coloured lines correspond to mean SWH correction at intervals of 1 dB.
 The black dotted line shows the overall mean correction, reflecting the change in typical sigma0 associated with increasing SWH.

-3.1.2.3 Averaging of the 20 Hz measurements
+4.1.2.3 Averaging of the 20 Hz measurements

-The CCI Sea State Dataset v2 provides 1 Hz SWH measurements.
+The CCI Sea State Dataset v3 provides 1 Hz SWH measurements.
 These 1Hz measurements are calculated by averaging groups of 20 Hz (40 Hz for Saral):